 April Foster has led the interaction with St. John’s based in London.
 The task is to facilitate an evaluation of some of the HIV training in home care in Africa.
 The decision is pending awaiting response from South Africa—meanwhile Ian has been invited on to the newly formed development board of St John's, which meets for the first time in February 2011.
 HIV response through home care and youth engagement is a St. John's priority for 2011.

-Nelson Mandela Foundation, Johannesburg, HIV Community Conversations
+Nelson Mandela Foundation, Johannesburg, HIV community conversation

 Ian was invited to present the key note at a meeting on November 15th, in Joburg.
 Alison participated in a panel on ‘evaluation’, the core message being that shared learning and long term accompaniment is vital elements for authentic measurement.
+See: Nelson Mandela Foundation, Johannesburg, HIV Community Conversations. [link]

 Constellation for Health and Life Competence with UNAIDS, Russia